bbellify/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Sessions is a stateful authentication strategy where the server side tracks authorized sessions and communicates this, along with other data potentially, to the client via cookies.

+    A token-based authentication strategy is stateless, where a client passes a token to the server in order to prove their identity in order to access restricted paths/data.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    `bcryptjs` hashes passwords submitted by the client so the server doesn't save passwords as plain text.
+This keeps the server from seeing the password in plain text, helping to protect the client from server hacks.

 3. How are unit tests different from integration and end-to-end testing?

+    Unit tests are distinct from both integration and end-to-end testing in that unit tests are designed to test the functionality of small units of code (components, functions) in isolation.
+In contrast, integration or end-to-end testing tests how different parts of the application interact with each other.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    Test driven development means you write tests describing the functionality that you want your application to deliver, and then you go write the code to make it pass these tests.
+This not only helps assure the code is delivering desirable behavior throughout development, but also can contribute to writing very precise and clean code, as well-written tests will immediately begin to signal which edge-cases are throwing bugs.
+    `Write tests -> make them pass -> refactor ` is a basic workflow for test driven development.